Martín Ruiz de Gamboa

-Martín Ruiz de Gamboa de Berriz ([maɾˈtin rwiθ ðe ɣamˈβo.a]; 1533 – 1590) was a Spanish Basque conquistador who served as a Royal Governor of Chile.
+Martín Ruiz de Gamboa de Berriz ([maɾˈtin rwiθ ðe ɣamˈβo.a]; 1533 – 1590) was a Spanish conquistador who served as a Royal Governor of Chile.

 Biography

 Early years

 He was born in Durango, Biscay, the son of Andrés Ruiz de Gamboa and Nafarra de Berriz, and served as a youth in the royal navy in the Levant.
 Before the age of 18, he traveled to Peru, eventually arriving in Chile in 1552.

 Remaining in the area, he would participate in the Arauco War, being named in 1565 the lieutenant general for the governor at the time Rodrigo de Quiroga, with whom he had familial ties after marrying his daughter Isabel de Quiroga.

 Governor of Chiloé

 He achieved the conquest of the island of Chiloé by subduing the docile Cuncos Indians.
 He named the island New Galicia, and on November 12, 1567, founded the city of Santiago de Castro there.
 He was governor of Chiloé, and in 1568 Melchor Bravo de Saravia named him general and chief justice of Arauco and Tucapel.

 Given his experience in the Arauco War, the Real Audiencia entrusted him with the direction of the war.
 However, in 1569 he suffered a complete defeat in the Battle of Catirai, losing his encomienda and suffering a marginalization from public life.